 Wow, I just realized it’s been almost a year since I’ve posted anything here.
-Although I’m loath to wade back into political blogging I thought offer my thoughts on Thursday night’s GOP primary debate.
+Although I’m loath to wade back into political blogging I thought I’d offer my thoughts on Thursday night’s GOP primary debate.

-The one that was thing clear during Thursday night’s debate was that Donald Trump was way out of his element.
+The one thing that was clear during Thursday night’s debate was that Donald Trump was way out of his element.

 Sure, Megyn Kelly and the other moderators baited him but he went for it hook, line and sinker.
 The other candidates mostly didn’t, they recognized the game pretty quickly and rolled with it as best they could.
 Mr. Trump never quite got it though.

 In some respects I like Mr. Trump’s independent streak and bluntness but when I compare his performance with Carly Fiorina’s in the ‘Happy Hour’ debate he’s all hat and no cattle.
 Like, Mr. Trump, Ms. Fiorina has tapped into the same anger and frustration many Americans feel with the status quo in Washington.
 But where Ms. Fiorina’s responses are focused, fact based and effective; Mr. Trumps are tactless insults and bombast.

 Ms. Fiorina looks and sounds presidential.
 Mr. Trump looks and sounds like an angry drunk at the corner pub.

 I think C.T.
 Rex sums Mr. Trump’s appeal up quite nicely over at Hot Air: